 Old Westbury Gardens is one of the best-preserved gold coast mansions on Long Island.
 Built in 1906, Old Westbury Gardens is the former estate of John Shaffer Phipps, a U.S. Steel heir.
 The Charles II-style mansion is surrounded by 200 acres of gardens, walkways, woods and even a hedge maze.
-Old Westbury Gardens hosts guided tours of the mansion, as well as a series of seasonal events throughout the year, like the Scottish Games and the Halloween installation of pumpkin art, Rise of the Jack-O-Lanterns.
+Old Westbury Gardens hosts guided tours of the mansion, as well as a series of seasonal events throughout the year, including the annual Scottish Festival and Highland Games in August and dog-friendly weekends in the fall.

 The estate is a popular location for filming.
 Notable films and TV shows that Old Westbury Gardens has appeared in include “North by Northwest,” “Cruel Intentions,” “Pushing Daisies” and “Gossip Girl.”
 It even served as the inspiration for the design of the Buchanan estate in the 2013 film “The Great Gatsby.”

 Sands Point (otherwise known as the Guggenheim Estate) consists of not one, but three different mansions; Castle Gould is based on Kilkenny Castle in Ireland, Falaise looks like a medieval fortress and Hempstead House is a 40-room Tudor style manor house.
 Construction was started by financier Howard Gould, then finished after Daniel Guggenheim purchased the property in 1912.

 Sands Point Park and Preserve is filled with woodland hiking trails, and even has a beach on the Long Island Sound.
 Falaise houses a museum featuring antiques, architectural pieces, fine art and visiting exhibitions.